-There was also a social element to record collecting and another report suggested that teenagers formed groups to purchase and swap 45 rpm records.144 The owners of Belfast's Golden Disc record shop instructed the architect to make it a 'young shop'; it advertised a 'stereophonic listening booth' and claimed it was the first Belfast record shop to run on 'self-service' lines.145
+There was also a social element to record collecting and another report suggested that teenagers formed groups to purchase and swap 45 rpm records.
+The owners of Belfast's Golden Disc record shop instructed the architect to make it a 'young shop'; it advertised a 'stereophonic listening booth' and claimed it was the first Belfast record shop to run on 'self-service' lines.
+The state of the st

-In 1957, The Star suggested that teenagers spent up to 15s on records weekly and that 'teenage tempo is bringing prosperity to the record shops, where youngsters are counted as the backbone of the business.
+In 1957, The Star suggested that teenagers spent up to 155 on records weekly and that 'teenage tempo is bringing prosperity to the record shops, where youngsters are counted as the backbone of the business.
 Donegan and Presley, the loudest of them all, are Sheffield's reigning kings'.
 One record shop manager stated that teenagers 'come in crowds every lunchtime ...
-And as often as not they'll each go out with the same record'.146 In 1958, one reported that '[n]o sooner has that honey-toned bell announced the end of afternoon school than they are swooping down on the city's record shops before their money burns holes in their gymslips or trousers'.
-The shop's owner suggested that their spending habits depended on their family's affluence and that for 'most of them the record race begins when Father buys them that long awaited record player'.147 In 1959, Sheffield record shop owners estimated that 'the majority of Sheffield teenagers spend more money on records than on any other single thing'.
-Eighteen-year-old shop assistant Anita Kenney estimated that some teenagers spent £3 a week on records, and that the average teenager bought at least one 6s record a week.148
+And as often as not they'll each go out with the same record'.
+In 1958, one reported that '[n]o sooner has that honey-toned bell announced the end of afternoon school than they are swooping down on the city's record shops before their money burns holes in their gymslips or trousers'.
+The shop's owner suggested that their spending habits depended on their family's affluence and that for 'most of them the record race begins when Father buys them that long awaited record player'.
+In 1959, Sheffield record shop owners estimated that teenagers constituted 60-75 per cent of their trade and The Star claimed that 'the majority of Sheffield teenagers spend more money on records than on any other single thing'.
+Eighteen-year-old shop assistant Anita Kenney estimated that some teenagers spent £3 a week on records, and that the average teenager bought at least one 6s record a week.

+'''

-140 Nott, Going to the Palais, p.
+Nott, Going to the Palais, p.
 97.

+'''